 Enter hourly matching

-Some worry, for example, that hourly-matching means replacing 100% matching annually with 100% matching at every hour of the day.
+With the GHG Protocol amending Scope 2 accounting rules, some worry that hourly-matching means replacing 100% matching annually with 100% matching at every hour of the day.
 Adding ‘24/7’ to the description might also suggest that actual consumption must be correlated to clean energy certificates hour by hour, every day of the week.

 Let’s try and clear up any confusion.